 In my Classic French Toast recipe, I showed you how to make French Toast using a pan.
 This time, I want to share with you how to make French Toast using the oven.
 The steps are basically similar, except instead of using a pan to toast it, you just have to put it in the oven after soaking the bread overnight.
 I find this take lesser work than the pan method because you can just toss it in the oven in the morning.
 More time to do your morning rituals, isn’t that great?

 The French Toast made from pan will have a more crunchy texture in the outside, but still soft texture in the middle.
 This baked overnight method will give you a crunchy top, but a cake like texture in the middle, more like a bread pudding.
 So, it really depends on what you feel like eating, either way, both are great.
 Let’s get started!

-- 5-6 pieces bread cut into small cubes (White, Whole Wheat or any Sweet Breads that is few days old) – dark sides remove
+- 5-6 pieces sandwich or brioche Bread cut into small cubes (White, Whole Wheat or any Sweet Breads that is few days old) – dark sides remove

 - 3 Eggs